-2.3.5 Spillage and Pollution
+2.8 Spillage and Pollution

 Fossil fuel often needs to be pumped up from deep inside the ocean and at times pipes and oil rigs get damaged.
-Oil spills have caused massive damage to oceans, coral, fish and ocean creatures.
+Oil spills have caused massive damage to oceans, coral, fish, and ocean creatures.
 The pollution caused by oil spills and oil may have a direct impact on our source of food from oceans as well.
-Even birds living near the ocean and other land animals are easily killed off in large oil spills along with thousands of fish and other marine creatures.
+Even birds living near the ocean and other land animals are easily killed off in large oil spills along with thousands of fish.